 DescriptionThe Heroes of Ascore have been magically summoned to help old dwarven allies retake the city of Llorkh from the foul Zhentarim legions.
 After that, there are more dangers that lurk in the wilds of the Savage Frontier...

 The sequel to Gateway to the Savage Frontier is a role-playing game using SSI's standard Gold Box gameplay system.
 You can import existing characters from playing the first game.
-The game is viewed form above, as you move your party into mystery, buildings and combat.
+The game is viewed from above, as you move your party into mystery, buildings and combat.
 The game now includes weather changes that affect movement and NPC interaction.

 Part of the Following Groups